Solve-Finance/backend-take-home-public/README.md

 We will give you the relevant data and calculations.
 It's up to you to build the service.

+## Guidelines

+- **Two Hour Time Limit** As mentioned before, please do not exceed 2 hours to complete or do what you can on this task.
+- **Node.js** Please use Node, it can be in Typescript or plain Javascript.
+- **Frameworks / Libraries** Feel free to use any frameworks or libraries that you wish to leverage.

 # Materials and logistics

 Please use the following directory structure in your submission: